Skip to main content

 What is Problematic Sexual Behavior in Teens?

 Problematic sexual behavior (PSB) refers to actions that are inappropriate for a teen’s developmental stage, violate social norms, or cause harm to themselves or others.
 This can include excessive sexual curiosity, coercive behaviors, or an inability to respect personal boundaries.
-Troubled teens with sexual behavior issues may struggle with emotional regulation, past sexual trauma, or underlying mental health conditions.
+Teens troubled with sexual behavior issues may struggle with emotional regulation, past sexual trauma, or underlying mental health conditions.

 Signs of Problematic Sexual Behavior in Adolescents